waggle-sensor/sage-mcp/docs/EXAMPLES.md

 ## Node Information and Discovery

 ```
-"List all available SAGE nodes and their current status"
+"List all available Sage nodes and their current status"

 "Find nodes in Chicago area"